rudehn/sardax/docs/feature-requests.md

 * Update tunneling staff to tunnel more than 1 cell
 * Update tunneling staff targeting to only select walls (not floors)
 * Determine tradeoff of enemies dropping all of their equipment vs chance to drop 1 or more items, vs random loot drop, or some combination of approaches
-* Hovering over an item should show stats
-* Hovering over an enemy should show stats
-* It would be nice to have a list of all the items/enemies in line of sight be listed on the side of the screen, like Brogue does
-* New title screen
 * Add concept for sleeping/guarding/idle AI.
 So any prefabs we place won't have their mobs just start wandering off
-* We need a better speed/initiative system.
-Ideally one that allocates X number of "energy" per iteration, where "X" is determined by the monsters stats.
-Then actions would cost "Y" amount of energy.
-You might have enough energy to perform 2 actions per turn, or it may take you multiple turns to make your action happen
-    * The current random initiative system + encumberance penalty just isn't fun
 * Determine how to add in damage types, IE expand pass simple physical damage into fire, poison, etc. Does the attack itself inflict that damage type?
 Does the attack inflict a burning or poison status effect? etc
 * How does the vision range feel?
 Does it need updated?
 * Each type of weapon should have a unique stat or effect.
 Such as a spear hitting 2 tiles in front of character, while an axe does AOE in a circle around character, etc. Giving a unique feel for each type of weapon makes for more interesting gameplay options, rather than just swapping out for a weapon with better stats